Information on How to Identify Abdominal Pain

 - Rotavirus antigen: This will detect the most common cause of diarrhea infection in infants and young children.
 Usually, your doctor can diagnose this infection without needing this test.

 - Giardia antigen: This is a parasite and a fairly common cause of abdominal pain and diarrhea.
-It won't be found on O and P test.
+It won't be found on the O and P test.